 Although the requirements for both programs will be met, there is some overlap and flexibility, allowing a student to complete graduate-level requirements for both degrees in four to four and a half years.
 In general terms, students will follow the sequence for the Pharm.D. curriculum during the first four semesters, taking one graduate-level medicinal chemistry course each semester.
 In the fifth semester, students will take the required Pharm.D. clerkships, plus the two-hour seminar, with at least one clerkship rotation involving a research experience.
-The Ph.D. requirement for MBC6550 (Biochemistry) will be waived.
+The advisor can approve 6000-level Pharm.D. courses as Ph.D. electives.
+The Ph.D. requirement for MBC6550 (Biochemistry) may be waived.
 Beginning with sixth semester (summer following the second year), students will complete the requirements for the Ph.D. in medicinal chemistry.